SunJoon05/fullstack-open-2024/part0/exercise-06-diagram.md

     Server->>Browser: Status Code 201 CREATED
     Note right of Server: The server saves the note

-    Note right to Browser: The Browser update the notes list
+    Note right of Browser: The Browser update the notes list
 ```